honeyhiveai/realign/docs/GUIDES.md

 Next, we make N * (N-1) requests to an LLM judge to tell us the winner of the 2 tweets to get the winner for each pairwise eval.

-This is exactly the logic of the out-of-the-box `allm_choice_judge` evaluator.
+This is exactly the logic of the out-of-the-box `allm_pairwise_judge` evaluator.
 This evaluator's first param is `choices`, containing all the generations you want to compare.
 The response is a list of (winner, loser) pairs.

 Now that we have a pairs of (winner, loser), we want to use these to create some kind of ranking.
 For this, we can use Elo Ratings.

 > **Elo Ratings** are a rating system used to calculate the relative skill levels of players in two-player games, most famously in chess.

-In this case, we can plug in Realign's out-of-the-box `elo_rating` evaluator to aggregate the values from the `allm_choice_judge`.
+In this case, we can plug in Realign's out-of-the-box `elo_rating` evaluator to aggregate the values from the `allm_pairwise_judge`.
 This will return a list of pairs of (tweet, rating) sorted in descending order of rating.

 The highest rated tweet is the overall winner, and the lowest rated tweet the overall loser.